The Invisible War

 What is The Sovereign Protocol?

-The Sovereign Protocol is a field deployment model using media education, story ownership, local leadership, and practical infrastructure planning to help communities build their own media capacity.
+My field deployment model — using media education, story ownership, local leadership, and practical infrastructure planning to help communities build their own media capacity.
+It was field-tested on the ground in Bafut, Cameroon.

 Why Bafut, Cameroon?

 Bafut is where local leadership, urgent education needs, cultural preservation, youth development, and sovereign media infrastructure intersect.
-It is a real-world testing ground for the model.
+It is a real-world testing ground — if it works in these conditions, it can travel anywhere.

 What is COTECC?

-COTECC is Community Technical and Commercial College in Bafut.
+Community Technical and Commercial College in Bafut, established in 1983.
 It once served hundreds of students, but the crisis left it with missing tools, empty labs, no sewing machines, limited computers, and damaged workshops.
-Students still show up.
+Students still show up every day.

 Is the media hub already fully operating?